MBrassey/macOS/README.md

 ![macOS](/img/trident_zsh.png)

 ## appleseed
-[ appleseed v1.0.0](https://github.com/mattinclude/appleseed) Is a command line widget (CLW), I designed for macOS and iTerm2.
+[ appleseed v1.0.0](https://github.com/mattinclude/appleseed) Is a command line widget (CLW), I designed for `macOS` and `iTerm2`.
 It's a flexible platform for process automation and added eye candy.
-It utilizes imgcat to view image files inside the terminal with the help of shell integration. • For best results, launch in a tall by thin proportioned shell.
+It utilizes `imgcat` to view image files inside the terminal with the help of shell integration. • For best results, launch in a tall by thin proportioned shell.
 <br><br>

 ![appleseed](/img/appleseed.png)

 ## Misc.
 I recommend the [Hybrid](https://github.com/mattinclude/appleseed/tree/master/backup) color theme for vim.
 In the macOS General settings, I use the Graphite Appearance, and the Dark Bar and Dock.
 The command line visualizer I am utilizing is [cava](https://github.com/karlstav/cava).
 You can also use [cli-visualizer](https://github.com/dpayne/cli-visualizer).
-I run the sofware over a mosh (persistant ssh) session to a Linux VM or instance.
+I run the sofware over a `mosh` (persistant ssh) session to a Linux VM or instance.